A tale of two toolkits, report the third: on the usage and performance of HIVE-COTE v1.0: HIVE-COTE 1.0 Usability

 \section{HIVE-COTE 1.0 Usability}

-We help maintain two toolkits that include time series classification functionality. \texttt{sktime}\footnote{\url{https://github.com/alan-turing-institute/sktime}} is an open source, Python based, sklearn compatible toolkit for time series analysis. \texttt{sktime} is designed to provide a unifying API for a range of time series tasks such as annotation, prediction and forecasting (see~\cite{loning19sktime} for a description of the overarching design of \texttt{sktime} and~\cite{bagnall19toolkits} for an experimental comparison of some of the classification algorithms available).
+We help maintain two toolkits that include time series classification functionality. \texttt{aeon}\footnote{\url{https://github.com/aeon-toolkit/aeon}} is an open source, Python based, sklearn compatible toolkit for time series analysis. \texttt{aeon} is designed to provide a unifying API for a range of time series tasks such as annotation, prediction and forecasting (see~~\cite{bagnall19toolkits} for an experimental comparison of some of the classification algorithms available).
 The Java toolkit for time series machine learning, \texttt{tsml}\footnote{\url{https://github.com/uea-machine-learning/tsml}}, is Weka compatible and is the descendent of the codebase used to perform the bake off.
 The two toolkits will eventually converge to include all the features described here.
 Experiments reported in this paper are conducted with \texttt{tsml}, as it has more functionality.